Log of changes | ||

 Once it is clear what the specific research question is, i.e., what the estimand is, it is also relevant to consider how the population and the individual variables are defined.

 Continuing with the example of CKD and dementia, there will be several ways to identify these conditions from registries.
-Therefore, even if a SAP has been written in great detail, i.e., considerations on how to handle missing data are made, relevant subgroups specified, estimation methods described, table shells ready to be populated etc., it is still important to also describe how a population with “incident CKD”, say, can be identified from registries.
+Therefore, even if a SAP has been written in great detail, i.e., considerations on how to handle missing data are made, estimation methods described, table shells ready to be populated etc., it is still important to also describe how a population with “incident CKD”, say, can be identified from registries.
 Likewise, it needs to be specified how “dementia” and any other variable necessary for the analyses should be defined.

 1.3 Two documents or one?

 However, data management will generally have to differ between centers at some initial level.
 At the most low-practical level, registries and their variables will have different names and structures.
 There can also be qualitative differences, e.g., primary vs. secondary care data, granularity of diagnosis/procedure/… codes, or precision of time variables,4 all of which may require different approaches between centers.
+The point being that in multicenter studies each site probably needs to have its own data management plan, whereas statistical analyses should follow common scripts aligning to a shared SAP.

 In the following, it will be assumed that the data management plan is incorporated into the SAP.